 During the autumn months, Copenhagen is a little less crowded and it is peak season for hygge, which makes it the perfect time to visit.
 The popularity of hygge exploded around the world a few years ago but what does it really mean?
-Some would translate the term to cosiness but it is so much more than that.
+While it's often translated as "cosiness," it embodies a complex array of emotions and sensations.

-Though Tivoli is always a good place to go when you are in Copenhagen, it’s even better in autumn.
+While Tivoli Gardens remains a beloved destination year-round, it takes on an extra layer of charm in autumn.
 Tivoli Gardens is home to a lot of great eateries, at the heart of the theme park you’ll find Gemyse, an organic vegetable restaurant.
 In front of the restaurant there is a greenhouse and a kitchen garden where you can enjoy a nice cup of coffee with a pastry or some soup, while you enjoy the view around you.
-And in October the Tivoli Gardens pull out all the stops for Halloween with special events for the little ones and the bigger ones who are still kids at heart, as well as some spooky snacks.
+With the arrival of October, Tivoli Gardens transforms into a Halloween wonderland, offering special events that cater to both the young and the young at heart, accompanied by a tantalizing array of spooky treats.

 Locally known as the Statens Museum for Kunst or SMK, the National Gallery can be found in the Østre Anlæg Park.
 It is Denmark’s largest art museum with Danish and international art collections spanning the past seven centuries.
 The SMK is known for its collection of Danish Golden Age art and houses one of the world’s best Matisse collections.
 The entire collection spans from grand masters of art history to cutting-edge contemporary artists and rising stars of the art scene, and is sure to inspire you.